open-ephys/next-gen-system/specification.md

 - xillybus.

 2do: _possible exception to the independence of drivre/interconnect implementation_:
-it seems possible that we want to be able to (optionally) configure the interconnect - for instance selecting block transfer sizes for a speed thourghput tradeoff.
-We could specify that this is optional and of course not driver independent, but that all API implementations should come with defualt values so that no specific configuration is strictly required.
+it seems likely that we want to be able to (optionally) configure the interconnect - for instance selecting block transfer sizes for a speed thourghput tradeoff.
+We could specify that this is optional and of course not driver independent, but that all API implementations should come with default values so that no specific configuration is strictly required.
 Maybe oiSetStreamAttributes already covers this?
 Or could there be other configuration options that are needed in special cases?